vanilla-music/vanilla/README.md

-Vanilla Music is DEAD
+Vanilla Music
 =====================
-This project is dead after some troll managed to convince google to remove the project from the playstore.
+Note: This project is not available from the google playstore after some troll managed to convince google to remove the project from the playstore.
+You can still compile it yourself or install it using [F-Droid](https://f-droid.org).
+It is unlikely that Vanilla Music will ever re-appear in the playstore.
-If you would like to pick up the project: feel free to fork and re-upload it to the store.
-I will not continue working on Vanilla Music as i do not have the time to file at least one 'counter DMCA complaint' per month & fight Googles absolute stupidity.

 Vanilla Music player is an MP3/OGG/FLAC/PCM player for Android with the following features:
 * multiple playlist support